hackfestca/hfscoreboard/README.rst

 --------------

 * Never run a service as root
-* For long time use, jail or chroot it on a VM
+* For long time use, jail or chroot it

 Use user/pass authentication instead
 ------------------------------------

 Most authentication are made using client certificates.
 To change authentication scheme,
 1. Open `/var/postgresql/data/pg_hba.conf` on the database server
 2. Find line corresponding to the user you want to change.
 For example: hostssl scoreboard  player      172.28.71.11/32         cert clientcert=1
 3. Replace `cert clientcert=1` to `md5` so it looks like: hostssl scoreboard  player      172.28.71.11/32         md5
+4. Restart database: `/etc/rc.d/postgresql restart`

 Enable TLS
 ----------

 1. To enable TLS on the web server, first generate a CSR and sign it by an authority.

 2. Add these lines to your nginx server configuration and replace `listen 80` to `listen 443`.